Dasharo/docs/docs/variants/novacustom_ns5x/ec-recovery.md

 - Using a prying tool like a credit card, remove the keyboard from the laptop
 - Connect the USB-C cable to the Thunderbolt port on the laptop and to the host computer.
 This will provide grounding
-- Connect the FFC cable to the Arduino
+- Connect the FFC cable to the FFC breakout board
+- Insert the breakout into Arduino's digital pin header, pins 22-45, with the FFC connector facing outwards
 - Connect the other end of the FFC cable to the keyboard connector on the laptop, taking care to align pin 1 of the FFC cable to pin 1 (leftmost) pin of the connector